filamentphp/filament/packages/forms/docs/05-validation.md

 ```

 ### JSON
-The field under validation must be a valid JSON string.
+The field must be a valid JSON string.
 [See the Laravel documentation](https://laravel.com/docs/validation#rule-json)

 ```php
 Field::make('ip_address')->json()